tytydraco/yessleep/out/I_got_a_job_at_a_skiing_company_The_pay_is_great_and_they_provide_free_housing_Its_almost_too_good_to_be_true.md

 “What did you do?!”
 My heart beat so fast, I felt like I was going to collapse.

 Already halfway out the door, I ran to my car and got behind the wheel without looking back.
-I made it all the way to Denver until I ran out of gas and called the cops.
+I drove until I ran out of gas and called the cops.
 I’m sure John is long gone by now.
 He’s probably cleaned up his mess and no one will believe me.
 He’ll do it again, and there’s nothing I can do.
 So, the next time I find a job that seems too good to be true, I’ll accept that it probably is.